Using iThenticate, for graduate students

 Although the tool isn’t difficult to use, it is very important that you view the videos about accessing and using the tool, and especially interpreting the similarity report.

-- To open an account, please click on this link.
+To open an account, please see the video below.

-- Instructions on how to submit a paper for review, please click on this highlighted link.
+For instructions on how to submit a paper to iThenticate for review, watch the video below.

 As you will learn from the videos, the link to iThenticate can be found on the main Faculty and staff resources webpage under "Admission and Academic Process" on the Graduate School website.
 You also can reach the portal with this hyperlink.